ZacHengInfineon/linux-optiga-trust-m/README.md

 ```

 ### <a name="build_lib"></a>First time building the library
-Run the commands below to install the required dependencies and Linux tools for optiga trust m
+Run the commands below in sequence to install the required dependencies and the OPTIGA™ Trust M provider.

     foo@bar:~$ cd linux-optiga-trust-m
-    foo@bar:~$ ./trustm_installation_script.sh
+    foo@bar:~$ ./provider_installation_script.sh

 Note: